jh3nd3rs0n/argmatey/README.md

     }

     public static void main(String[] args) {
-        // ...or you can apply the OptionHelpTextProvider to all options.
+        // ...or you can apply the OptionGroupHelpTextProvider to all option groups.
-        OptionHelpTextProvider optionHelpTextProvider = new CustomOptionHelpTextProvider();
+        OptionGroupHelpTextProvider provider = new CustomOptionGroupHelpTextProvider();
-        OptionHelpTextProvider.setDefault(optionHelpTextProvider);
+        OptionGroupHelpTextProvider.setDefault(provider);
         // ...
     }